Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

-We evaluate the performance of our framework using three real-world datasets following previous work\cite{deng2020cola}: Japan-Prefectures, US-States, and US-Regions. \begin{itemize} \item Japan-Prefectures: This dataset comprises weekly influenza-like-illness levels from August 2012 to March 2019 for 47 prefectures in Japan collected from the Weekly Infectious Diseases Report in Japan. \item US-Regions: This dataset includes weekly influenza activity levels (flu patient counts) from 2002 to 2017 for 10 Health and Human Services regions in the United States collected from the Department of Health and Human Services. \item US-States: This dataset contains weekly influenza disease data (positive cases) from 2010 to 2017 for 49 states in the United States collected from the Center for Disease Control. \end{itemize} The statistics of these three datasets are summarized in Table \ref{tab:dataset_stats}.
-The US-Regions dataset has a higher mean and greater data volatility, the US-States dataset has a lower mean and more concentrated data distribution, and the Japan-Prefectures dataset is between the other two regarding numerical range and data dispersion.
+\textbf{Datasets and Metrics.} We evaluate the performance of our HeatGNN using four real-world datasets with multiple wave outbreaks following previous works \cite{deng2020cola,xie2022epignn}: Japan-Prefectures, US-States, US-Regions, and Australia-COVID: \begin{itemize} \item Japan-Prefectures: This dataset comprises weekly influenza-like-illness levels from August 2012 to March 2019 for 47 prefectures in Japan collected from the Weekly Infectious Diseases Report in Japan. \item US-Regions: This dataset includes weekly influenza patient counts from 2002 to 2017 for 10 Health and Human Services regions in the United States collected from the Department of Health and Human Services. \item US-States: This dataset contains weekly influenza-positive cases from 2010 to 2017 for 49 states in the United States from the Center for Disease Control. \item Australia-COVID: This dataset obtained from the publicly accessible JHU-CSSE repository comprises daily counts of newly confirmed COVID-19 cases in Australia, encompassing all six states and two territories, spanning the period from January 27, 2020, to August 4, 2021. \end{itemize} The statistics of these four datasets are shown in Table \ref{tab:dataset_stats}.
+We use Root Mean Squared Error (RMSE) and PCC to measure the difference between predicted and ground truth values: